StochasticBiology/mtdna-nucleosides/README.md

 # mtdna-nucleosides

-Analysis of data for nucleoside treatment of control and POLG cell lines.
+Analysis of data for nucleoside treatment of control and POLG cell lines, and primer sequences used in the experiments.

 `analysis.R` reads the various datafiles and performs hypothesis testing, LMM analysis, and visualisation.